cwyant314159/myst/README.md

 ## Changes

-The following section describes the various changes I have added to the st codebase.
+The following sections describe the various changes I have added to the st codebase.
 The suckless documentation, FAQ, legacy notice, and license for `st` can be found in the `suckless` directory.

-### Build Changes
+## Build Changes

 The config.mk file has had the `PREFIX` variable changed from `/usr/local/` to `~/.local/`.
 This allows the st tool to only be installed for my user.

-### Patches
+## Patches

 The following section describes applied patches and any further modifications using those patches.